Koenkk/zigbee2mqtt.io/docs/devices/PECWS01.md

 ---
 title: "Perenio PECWS01 control via MQTT"
-description: "Integrate your Perenio PECWS01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Perenio PECWS01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-11-04T17:22:41
 pageClass: device-page
 ---